Home Care for Parents

 Driving can be a huge source of contention with older adults.
 Taking away the keys can feel like a blow to one’s independence.
 Look for dents and scrapes on the car as well as issues such as forgetting where they parked the car.
 If you feel it is unsafe for your loved one as well as other people on the streets, you need to discuss alternate transportation solutions.

 Is your loved one losing weight?
 Is it due to poor nutrition?
 Has it become too difficult for them to stand to prepare healthy meals?
 Check the refrigerator and pantry for the types of food on hand and ask what they normally eat each day.
 Weight loss can lead to balance issues and poor nutrition may exacerbate chronic health issues.

 Notice if your loved one seems lonely or sad or if they have lost a spouse or close friend recently.
 Do you and your family live out of town?
 Are you part of the sandwich generation raising your kids and caring for your parents at the same time?
 Are you perhaps working full-time too?
 There are not enough hours in the day to care for everyone, including yourself.
-Home doesn’t mean you need full time care every day.
+It doesn’t mean you need full time care every day.
 Care can be a predetermined number of hours a day for however many days a week.
 The type of care and the schedule can change as your loved one’s needs change.
-In-home care is a cost effective way to make sure your beloved family member or friend senior eats nutritious meals, takes medications as directed, lives in a clean environment, and have companionship…and give you and your family respite you need to be the best caregiver for your loved ones.
+In-home care is a cost-effective way to make sure your beloved family member or friend eats nutritious meals, takes medications as directed, lives in a clean environment, and have companionship…and give you and your family respite you need to be the best caregiver for your loved ones.

 originally posted 4/18/2018